ColumnColumn

 Then, on the contrary, how about the comprehension level of each English language?
 We asked, “For you, is ●● English easy to understand?”
 We asked the respondents about their level of comprehension by putting the name of the country in the “●●” and “●●” boxes.
 The results for American English and British English are shown below.

-While Asian countries are slightly lower, American English, which has a global presence, has a high level of comprehension.
-The high level of understanding of American English, even in countries where British English is strong, can be attributed to the many opportunities for exposure to American English through movies and TV programs.
+Although Asia shows slightly lower levels, American English, which has a strong global presence, achieved a high level of comprehension overall.
+Even in countries where British English is dominant, comprehension of American English is high, likely because of frequent exposure to American English through movies and television.

-Since there were many countries where the English in the country was neither British nor American, we would like to look next at the comprehension of English other than British and American English.
-The following are the results after adding the five countries' English comprehension levels to the above results.
+Since many countries indicated that their English is neither British nor American English, we next turn to comprehension of varieties other than British and American English.
+The following shows the results after adding English comprehension data from five additional countries to the figures above.

 Overall, green cells with low levels of understanding were the most prominent results.
 Australian English (OZ English) and New Zealand English (Kiwi English) showed some understanding outside of their own countries, with Australia and New Zealand in Oceania showing high levels of mutual understanding as neighboring countries.
 On the other hand, Singaporean English (Singlish), Indian English (Hinglish), and Filipino English (Taglish) in the Asian region have low levels of mutual understanding, which may be seen as a sign that each country has developed its own unique English.